-Turning now to the Respondent's rental evidence and comparisons, KRT 1 is the subject property.
-The Tribunal disregards KRT 2 as it is in a different park.
+Turning now to the Respondent's rental evidence and comparisons, the Tribunal disregards KRT 2 as it is in a different park.
 The rental evidence for KRT 3, while a much smaller unit, is within 6 months of the valuation date.
 There was no actual evidence furnished to support Mr Halpin's position that this was part of a bigger property transaction at the time.
 Oral assertions made by the agent for the Appellant do not constitute evidence.
-The rental evidence for KRT 4 and 5 is within 6 months and 7 months respectively of the valuation date and while the terms of these leases are for one year, there is no reason in the Tribunal's view why these cannot be taken into account by the Tribunal in determining what a hypothetical tenant would pay, as required under s48 of the Act.
+The rental evidence for KRT

+4 and 5 is within 6 months and 7 months respectively of the valuation date and while the terms of these leases are for one year, there is no reason, in the Tribunal's view, why these cannot be taken into account by the Tribunal in determining what a hypothetical tenant would pay, as required under s48 of the Act.

-As regards the Respondent's NAV comparisons, NAV 1 (also KRT 1) is under appeal.
-The remaining comparisons are all properties within the Park, in close proximity to the subject and the NER's given are for the same date as the valuation date for the subject property.
+As regards the Respondent's NAV comparisons, NAV 1 is the subject property.
+In respect of the other comparisons, the Tribunal notes that these are all properties within the Park, in close proximity to the subject and that the NER's given are for the same date as the valuation date for the subject property.

 Mr Halpin submitted that the Appellant had better information to inform the NAV of the subject property but having regard to the evidence, the Tribunal does not accept this.
-Further, it is a fact also that as submitted by the Respondent, out of 31 similarly circumstanced properties within the Park, four were subject to Representations and only three, including the subject property, were appealed to the Tribunal.
-In the Tribunal's view this is indicative of a valuation approach to the Park which supports the position of the Respondent that the NAV is fair and also respects the required principles of equity and uniformity.
-As noted by O' Malley J in the case of "Commissioner of Valuation v Carlton Hotel Dublin Airport Limited" "the fact, if established, that other occupiers and their professional advisers have accepted or agreed a certain level of assessment is always going to carry weight in deciding whether assessments in that line of business are being done correctly" [2013] IEHC 170
+Further, it is a fact also that as submitted by the Respondent, out of 31 similarly circumstanced properties within the Park, four were subject to representations and only three, including the subject property, were appealed to the Tribunal.
+In the Tribunal's view this is indicative of a valuation approach to the Park which supports the position of the Respondent that the NAV of the subject property is fair and also respects the required principles of equity and uniformity.
+As noted by O' Malley J in the case of Commissioner of Valuation v Carlton Hotel Dublin Airport Limited "the fact, if established, that other occupiers and their professional advisers have accepted or agreed a certain level of assessment is always going to carry weight in deciding whether assessments in that line of business are being done correctly" [2013] IEHC 170.

-Accordingly, the Tribunal is satisfied on the evidence before it that a hypothetical tenant would pay a rent of €152,600 per annum for the subject property.
+Accordingly, the Tribunal is satisfied on the evidence before it that a hypothetical tenant would pay a rent of €170,000 per annum for the subject property.
 Further, the Tribunal is satisfied that the comparisons provided by the Respondent act as benchmarks showing that the NAV of the subject property is not incorrect or unfair.